articulate/squiss-jobs/README.md

 #### Parameters

-- Object `{ queueUrl, region }` <br/>
+- Object `{ queueUrl, region, ... }` <br/>
   Options object.  `queueUrl` is your SQS job queue.  `region` defaults to `eu-west-1`.
+Other options are listed [here](https://www.npmjs.com/package/sqs-consumer#options).

 #### Returns

 - Object `queue` <br/>
   A queue instance.
 See [Instance API](#instance-api).

-I recommend creating this once with your config and exporting it as a singleton.
+Note that `squiss-jobs` supplies its own `handleMessage` function to `sqs-consumer`, so any that you provide will be overridden.
+Also, I recommend creating this once with your config and exporting it as a singleton.

 ```js
 const squiss = require('squiss')